chat-x/http/README.md

-# HTTP Server
+# HTTP

-Incredibly fast http-server for your app backend.
-Request session & (middleware | filters) are coming.
-Primarily designed for cooperative multitasking, but also has a fallback to [dispatch](https://github.com/tris-foundation/async-dispatch) if you can't use fibers for some reason.
+Incredibly fast http modules primarily designed for cooperative multitasking,<br>
+but also has a fallback to [dispatch](https://github.com/tris-foundation/async-dispatch) system if you can't use fibers for some reason.<br>
-Currently limited to us-ascii routes due to fastest router algorithm sufficient for most cases.
-Unicode router is coming.
+Currently limited to us-ascii routes.
+Unicode router & session & (middleware | filters) are coming.<br>
-Obviously, our work on server foundation (fibers, reflection, tls, etc.) took a lot of time, so http-server is very simple for now but already has some killer features and we have a lot coming.
-Stay tuned.

 ## Package.swift